 The Church Buildings Team is one of the

 Central Administrative Support Teams, which provide practical and administrative support across the diocese.
-The Church Buildings Team helps parishes to care for and develop their church buildings, in the context of the diocesan vision for discipleship, vocation and evangelism (DVE).
+The Church Buildings Team helps parishes to care for and develop their church buildings, in the context of the diocesan vision of discipleship, vocation and evangelism (DVE).

-- Giles Standing, Assistant DAC Secretary
+- Giles Standing, DAC Secretary

-- Pat Evemy, Church Building Support Officer
+- Pat Evemy, Church Buildings Support Officer (role finishing November 2019)

 - Fiona North, Parish Project Support Officer